A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Explicit MRI-GARK and SPC-MRI-GARK methods of orders two and three

-\Cref{tab:coeffs_order_2,tab:coeffs_order_3} provide coefficients for new MRI-GARK and SPC-MRI-GARK schemes based on Ralston's optimal second and third order Runge--Kutta methods \cite{ralston1962runge}.
-For readers interested in using different base methods or including embedded methods, we have provided a Mathematica notebook in the supplementary materials with general, parameterized families of methods.
+where $R(z\F, z\S)$ is the scalar linear stability function.
+All methods in \cref{tab:coeffs_order} satisfy $\lim_{z\F\to-\infty} R(z\F, z\S) = 0$, so they are suitable for problems where the fast dynamics are stiff, but the slow dynamics are nonstiff.
+For readers interested in using different base methods, we have provided a Mathematica notebook in the supplementary materials with general, parameterized families of methods.